micklynch/patient-data-network/README.md

 _A secure and transparent network for sharing health data_

-The Patient Data Network is a project that enables people to access and share their health data between people, healthcare professionals and healthcare providers.
+The Patient Data Network is a project that enables people to access and share their health data between people, healthcare professionals and healthcare practitioners.
 It is built on the _[Hyperledger Blockchain Fabric](https://www.hyperledger.org)_ and uses _[HL7 FHIR](https://www.hl7.org/fhir/)_ resources.

 The network consists of three categories;

 ### Participants
 * Patients
-* Individual Healthcare Providers (doctors, dentists, physiotherapists, chiropractors etc.)
+* Individual Healthcare Practitioners (doctors, dentists, physiotherapists, chiropractors etc.)
 * Healthcare Organizations (Hospitals, research organizations, insurers)

 ### Assets